cujojs/rest/docs/wire.md

 There are two aspects to the wire plugin the `rest` factory, and the `client!` reference resolver.

-**TIP:** In each of these examples, `{ module: 'rest/wire' }` is loaded as it provides the 'rest' factory to the wire spec.
+**TIP:** In each of these examples, `{ module: 'rest/wire' }` is loaded as it provides the 'rest' factory to the wire.js spec.
 Without this module being loaded into the spec, the facilities below will silently fail.

 <a name="wire-rest-factory"></a>
 ### 'rest' Factory

 The `rest` factory provides a declarative way to define a client with an interceptor chain that is nearly identical in capability to imperative JavaScript.
 The factory access two main config properties, a parent client, and an array of interceptors.
 Each entry in the interceptor array contains a reference to the interceptor module, and the configuration for that interceptor.
-The array of interceptors is chained off the client in order returning the resulting client as the wire component.
+The array of interceptors is chained off the client in order returning the resulting client as the wire.js component.

 In it's basic form, the array of interceptors is processed in order, chaining off the parent client.